chilcano/how-tos/doc/raspberry_pi_getting_started.md

 Nmap done: 256 IP addresses (2 hosts up) scanned in 2.40 seconds
 ```

-Run it with `sudo` to get hostnames:
+Run it with `sudo` to get hostnames and MAC:
 ```sh
 sudo nmap -sn 10.42.0.0/24
 ```